2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in Alabama

 Read full report on Engineering Technologies at University of North Alabama

-Troy University came in at #6 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in Alabama ranking.
+Troy University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
+It came in at #6 on the list.
 TROY is a large public school located in the remote town of Troy.

 Women make up 14% of the engineering tech majors at the school.